OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

             private static async Task MainAsync(string[] args)
             {
-                // Creates an EventHubsConnectionStringBuilder object from the connection string, and sets the EntityPath.
+                // Creates an EventHubsConnectionStringBuilder object from hello connection string, and sets hello EntityPath.
-                // Typically, the connection string should have the entity path in it, but for the sake of this simple scenario
+                // Typically, hello connection string should have hello entity path in it, but for hello sake of this simple scenario
-                // we are using the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
+                // we are using hello connection string from hello namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
                 {
                     EntityPath = EhEntityPath